bdelanghe/percy-cli/KARMA_MIGRATION_PLAN.md

 **Pros:**
 - Jest-compatible API (familiar if using Jest)
-- Built-in browser mode support
+- Built-in browser mode support (uses Vite internally)
 - Fast and modern
 - Great TypeScript support
 - Can use same test files for Node and browser
 - Built-in coverage
 - Good Bun integration potential
+- **Vite replaces Rollup**: Vite is the engine, providing Rollup capabilities without direct Rollup dependency

 **Cons:**
-- Browser mode is relatively new
+- Browser mode is relatively new (less mature than Playwright)
 - May have compatibility issues with some browser APIs
 - Less mature than Playwright for browser testing
+- Browser mode is still experimental in some respects

 **Migration Complexity:** Medium (test rewrite needed, but similar to Jest)

+**Note:** If choosing Vitest, Vite becomes the bundler/transformer layer, eliminating the need for Rollup entirely.

 ### Option 3: Web Test Runner (@web/test-runner)